WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 **3.1 If significant involvement is required, does the scheme have any mitigation efforts?**
 These could include:
 - **External incentives** (friendship, business, family) If the peer is a friend or family member, they may be willing to make an effort to be available to assist in recovery.
-If they are a colleage they may have a duty provide mutual support for team members .
+If they are a colleage they may have a duty provide mutual support for team members.
 - Utilising a peer's **existing incentives**
-    If the scheme relies on a particular device, or a private key which also serves some other purpose (such as securing funds or an account for some other service) the peer will already have a personal incentive to safeguard that device or key
+    If the scheme relies on a particular device or a private key which also serves some other purpose (such as securing funds or an account for some other service) the peer will already have a personal incentive to safeguard that device or key
 - **Explicit rewards**
-A scheme could have some formal incentive system, either by gamification (for example, the user must act a peer for somebody else in exchange) or by a financial incentive such as cryptocurrency.
+A scheme could have some formal incentive system, either by gamification (for example, the user must act as a peer for somebody else in exchange) or by a financial incentive such as cryptocurrency.

 **4 What involvement is required from the user during stasis?**

 This might include keeping a device online or checking for notifications from peers.

 **5 How does the scheme deal with a loss of confidence in one of the peers?**

-Relationships change over time an trust is not static.
-If a peer is a colleage, they may leave the organisation.
+Relationships change over time and trust is not static.
+If a peer is a colleague, they may leave the organisation.
 If a peer is a friend, the relationship might go bad, or the peer's personal circumstances may change.

-Furthermore a peer's personal device or key maybe compromised by an adversary.
+Furthermore a peer's personal device or key might be compromised by an adversary.

 A good scheme should have a method of revoking trust from a specific peer.

-#### Threat Model
+### Threat Model

 **6 Can the scheme work in a distributed architecture?**

-Distributed architectures, or peer to peer networks have advantages for security schemes brought by the absence of a single point of failure, such as better resilience to surveillance, censorship or takedown by an authority or the server owner, and a tolerance to particular connections being poor.
+Distributed architectures or peer to peer networks have advantages for security schemes brought by the absence of a single point of failure, such as better resilience to surveillance, censorship, or takedown by an authority or the server owner, and a tolerance to particular connections being poor.

 However these systems also have less desirable properties which should be considered when choosing a scheme, for example high latency and partitioned networks where there is not connectivity between all nodes.
 Without a centralized 'single source of truth' it is impossible to know a given node has the most up-to-date information, which means there must be a strategy for resolving conflicts.